 You can of course use whatever chocolate you prefer, if you like sweeter desserts, you can use chopped milk chocolate but I really love this combination.
 I hope you’ll love these as much as I do!

 Before the recipe I want to wish you all a lovely weekend whatever you will be doing.
 I will be heading to Slovenia for few days and I’m looking forward to seeing my aunt and uncle and my friends.
-If you are on instagram or snapchat, you can follow me there for more (just look for: travellingoven)… Oh and also don’t forget to Subscribe to the blog if you don’t want to miss any posts, just write your email address to the Subscribe box and you will be receiving all the posts straight to your inbox.
+Oh one more thing, don’t forget to Subscribe to the blog if you don’t want to miss any posts, just write your email address to the Subscribe box and you will be receiving all the posts straight to your inbox.

 Recipe in English: